 There are numerous regulatory requirements that apply after a product is cleared or approved.
-For medical devices, these include, but are not limited to: the FDA's regulations for device labeling (21 CFR § 801), medical device reporting (21 CFR § 803), reporting of corrections and removals (21 CFR § 806), establishment registration and device listing requirements (21 C.F.R. § 807); and compliance with the Quality System Regulation (QSR) per 21 CFR § 820.
-For tissue and biologic products, these include: the FDA's registration and listing requirements, donor eligibility, and Good Tissue Practices (GTP) per 21 CFR §1271 for human tissue products, the FDA's Good Manufacturing Practices (GMP) per 21 CFR § 210, 211, and 600 for biologic products, and postmarket BLA requirements (21 CFR § 601).
+For medical devices, these include, but are not limited to: the FDA's regulations for device labeling (21 CFR Part 801), medical device reporting (21 CFR Part 803), reporting of corrections and removals (21 CFR Part 806), establishment registration and device listing requirements (21 C.F.R.
+Part 807); and compliance with the Quality System Regulation (QSR) per 21 CFR Part 820.Distribution of medical devices is subject to license/registration requirements in some states.
+For tissue and biologic products, these include: the FDA's registration and listing requirements, donor eligibility, and Good Tissue Practices (GTP) per 21 CFR Part1271 for human tissue products, the FDA's Good Manufacturing Practices (GMP) per 21 CFR Parts 210, 211, and 600 for biological products, and postmarket BLA requirements (21 CFR Part 601).
 Among other things, these regulations require manufacturers, including third-party manufacturers:

-- to follow stringent design, testing, control, documentation and other quality assurance procedures during all aspects of the manufacturing process; - to comply with labeling regulations and FDA prohibitions against the false or misleading promotion or the promotion of products for uncleared, unapproved or off-label uses or indications; - to comply with requirements to obtain clearance or approval for certain changes affecting the product, including changes to the product's manufacturing, labeling, or intended use; - to report to the FDA certain adverse events, adverse reactions and deviations: (a) for medical devices, a report to FDA is required if the device may have caused or contributed to a death or serious injury or malfunctioned in a way that would likely cause or contribute to a death or serious injury if the malfunction were to recur; (b) for biologics, a deviation from current GMP or an unexpected or unforeseeable event that may affect the safety, purity, or potency of the product must be reported; and (c) for human tissue products, FDA requires reporting of certain adverse reactions involving a communicable disease related to an HCT/P that the company made available for distribution; - to comply with post-approval restrictions or conditions, including post-approval study commitments and post-market safety and annual reporting requirements; - to follow post-market surveillance regulations that may apply when necessary to protect the public health or to provide

-• to follow requirements to issue notices of correction or removal, or conduct market withdrawals or recalls where quality or other issues arise.
+- to follow stringent design, testing, control, documentation and other quality assurance procedures during all aspects of the manufacturing process; - to comply with labeling regulations and FDA prohibitions against the false or misleading promotion or the promotion of products for uncleared, unapproved or off-label uses or indications; - to comply with requirements to obtain clearance or approval for certain changes affecting the product, including changes to the product's manufacturing, labeling, or intended use; - to report to the FDA certain adverse events, adverse reactions and deviations: (a) for medical devices, a report to FDA is required if the device may have caused or contributed to a death or serious injury or malfunctioned in a way that would likely cause or contribute to a death or serious injury if the malfunction were to recur; (b) for biologics, a deviation from current GMP or an unexpected or unforeseeable event that may affect the safety, purity, or potency of the product must be reported; and (c) for human tissue products, FDA requires reporting of certain adverse reactions involving a communicable disease related to an HCT/P that the company made available for distribution; - to comply with post-approval restrictions or conditions, including post-approval study commitments and post-market safety and annual reporting requirements; - to follow post-market surveillance regulations that may apply when necessary to protect the public health or to provide additional safety and effectiveness data for the device; and - to follow requirements to issue notices of correction or removal, or conduct market withdrawals or recalls where quality or other issues arise.

-AxoGen has not had any adverse events concerning the Avance[®] Nerve Graft product and one adverse event was reported in 2013 for the AxoGuard[®] products.
+AxoGen has not had any adverse events concerning the Avance[®] Nerve Graft product.
+Two adverse events have been reported for the AxoGuard[®] products (one in 2013 and one in 2014).
 AxoGen has not had to submit any Medical Device Reports ("MDRs"), biological deviation reports, or tissue adverse reaction reports to the FDA.
-Cook Biotech submitted an MDR for the AxoGuard[®] adverse event in 2013.
-Although AxoGen's AxoGuard[®] products have had just one adverse event reported to date, there may have been other incidents, including patient deaths, which may have occurred during procedures utilizing AxoGen's products without AxoGen being aware of any such incidents.
+Cook Biotech submitted an MDR for the AxoGuard[®] adverse events in 2013 and 2014.
+Although AxoGen's AxoGuard[®] products have had just two adverse events reported to date, there may have been other incidents, including patient deaths, which may have occurred during procedures utilizing AxoGen's products without AxoGen being aware of any such incidents.
 In addition, there can be no assurance that in the future AxoGen will not have an adverse event or will not submit any MDRs, biological deviation reports, or tissue adverse reaction reports to the FDA.